fawkesley/paul.fawkesley.com/_posts/2016-03-22-hardening-my-development-environment.markdown

 ## Running Other People's Code is Essentail

-As part of my work as a developer, I spent a lot of time testing out random code from the Internet.
+As part of my work as a developer, I spend a lot of time testing out random code from the Internet.
 Whether that be some fancy OCR code or a new Django library, it's brilliant to be able to quickly spin up other people's code in unfamiliar languages and have a play.